How to Troubleshoot a Pool Heater

 Check Your Outdoor Temperature Settings

-Check The Filter
+Check the Filter

-Take a Look at The Pool Pump
+Take a Look at the Pool Pump

 • Single-speed pool pumps are the basic, most traditional type of pool pumps.
 They operate at a constant speed, are inefficient because of the high pumping speed, and can be quite noisy.

-• Two-speed pool pumps allow you to harness the efficiency of a lower speed as it’s not recommended to use a high speed at all times.
+• Two-speed pool pumps allow you to harness the efficiency of a lower speed, as it’s not recommended to use a high speed at all times.
 The higher speed option is best used with your heater and whenever you are cleaning your pool.

 • Variable-speed pool pumps use a permanent magnet motor, unlike the induction motor of one and two-speed pool pumps.
 This type of pool pump is highly efficient because you can set the exact flow rate you need.
 The result is a quieter unit that runs cooler, lasts longer, and is 90% more effective.

-Inspect The Plumbing Valves
+Inspect the Plumbing Valves

 Troubleshooting your pool heater can be as simple as inspecting the plumbing valves.
-While this may seem a little silly, if your plumbing valves are set in the wrong direction, your pool heater will not get the necessary water flow.
+While this may seem a little silly, if your plumbing valves are set in the wrong direction, your pool heater will obviously not get the necessary water flow.
 Doing a quick walk-through of your plumbing valves and connections may lead you to find that an incorrect connection was made at some point.

 Solving Common Gas Pool Heater Problems